moralesveratom/moralesveratom/README.md

 # print('Hi there! 👋')

 - 👨‍💻 I’m currently working as Test Analyst
-- 🤓 I’m currently learning python, databases and other technologies
+- 🤓 I’m currently learning python, mysql and other technologies